 The Social Influence Survey (SIS) For Ages 2-5

-Explanation: This version of the SIS is designed to identify children with natural leadership aptitude, deemed “early bloomers,” whose actions might otherwise be overlooked or misunderstood.
+Explanation: The SIS tries to identify children with natural leadership aptitude, deemed “early bloomers,” whose actions people might otherwise overlook or misunderstand.
 We’ve found that these students tend to possess the ability to learn leadership skills earlier than others, especially by the age of 10-12, thus we refer to it as an aptitude.
 The SIS does not claim to reveal an absence of leadership potential.
-(Use the NYLI to assess students of ages 6-18.)

 Directions

 SIS results reliability depend on the quality and quantity of observation.
 Responders may include parents, relatives, caregivers, school and religious teachers, coaches, after-school program directors, family friends, and neighbors.
 There are no right or wrong, good or bad answers.
 Mark the response that seems to best reflect how you have observed the child.
+You must answer all questions to submit a survey.
 If you do not feel you can adequately answer a question, mark “Unsure.”
-All questions must be answered to submit a survey.

 Results: Adults respond to questions about a child.
 Email addresses placed in the e-mail slot(s) receive scoring results and feedback.
 This data may be used for research purposes, but names and contact info will not be shared with anyone else.